downfromthetrees/the_magic_eye/README.md

     "similarityTolerance": 6,

 The tolerance to image differences.

-Low number = match more exact images.
+* Range is 0-16, where 0 matches exact images and 16 matches every image
 * Set to 0 to only match exact as possible images
 * Default is 6, if you're a subreddit that sees any issue with similar memes/tweets, experiment with smaller numbers.